IBMDecisionOptimization/DOcplexcloud-NodeJS-api/README.md

-# DOcplexcloud-nodeJS-api# Notice
+# Notice

 [IBM Decision Optimization on Cloud](http://www.ibm.com/software/analytics/docloud/) or DOcplexcloud for short is a service that lets you solve CPLEX and OPL problems on the Cloud.
 You can access the interactive service called DropSolve or you can use use the API to integrate the service into your application.
 Here is a quick [introduction](http://www.mycloudtips.com/2015/04/docloud.html) with useful links.
 This module provides a wrapper over the REST API using Promises.
-The [command line client](https://www.npmjs.com/package/docloud-cli) for DOcplexcloud is also a good tool and example showing how to use this API.

 Example
 -------